em3ndez/tiny-web-server/README.md

 rm tmpfile.java
 ```

-The README and tests are heading toward that size but are still under.
+The README is bigger.
+The tests are twice as big.

 ## Known Limitations